mesos/logstash/README.md

 ## Running as Marathon app

-To run the logstash framework as a Marathon app use the following app template (save e.g. as logstash.json):
+To run the logstash framework as a Marathon app use the following app template (save e.g. as `logstash.json`):
-Update the JAVA_OPTS attribute with your Zookeeper servers.
+You can use the `"env"` map to configure the framework with environment variables, as above.

 ```json
 {